 So, how do six million people manage to buy new homes each year?
 With preparation and attention to detail.

 You can’t know everything there is to know about buying a home — especially when you’re a first-time home buyer.
-But, you can do a little research and put yourself in position to succeed.
+But, you can do a little research and put yourself in a position to succeed.

 The more you know, the better off and less stressed you’ll be.
 You may even get a better deal on your home loan.